 Quarterly Progress Reports (Status Reports)

-Sub-recipients are responsible for providing quarterly reports using the Status Report form on www.fundingmt.org.
+Sub-recipients are responsible for providing quarterly reports using the Status Report form on www.fundingmt.org detailing milestones and work accomplished during the reporting period.
+All status reports must be completed and approved in order to request reimbursement.